Stand up, speak up, and make a difference

 - Organize or host a fundraiser and help raise money which can be donated to an organization that funds FTD research and services like The Association for Frontotemporal Degeneration (AFTD).
 Funds can help researchers learn more about the disease and expand support to people affected.

 - Participate in AFTD’s Annual Food For Thought campaign!
-Build awareness and raise money in this growing national campaign each October.
+Build awareness and raise money in this growing national campaign each September/October.

 - Write an article about FTD or share your story and have it published in your school or local community newspaper.

 …And this is just a start.
 There are so many other ways to get involved!
 We’d love to hear about your ideas for building awareness and raising funds to find a cure for FTD.
 Contact us!